 Why it’s awesome: Singapore may not be known for its beaches and water sports, but there are, nonetheless, several places around the country that will keep water-lovers happy.
 The twin Sisters’ Islands are among those spots.
 The sandy beaches offer prime relaxation in the sun and the waters are home to an array of aquatic life.
 The atmosphere is tranquil and there are great views.
 Accessible by ferry, the islands are easy to reach from the main island.
 Legends surround the islands, with several variations that include a story of two ill-fated sisters.

 What to do there: Walk along the sandy stores and laze in the sunshine with a good book as you top up your tan.
-Take a dip in the sea and spot creatures like corals, octopus, fish, and nudibranchs in the water with a few hours’ of snorkelling.
+Take a dip in the sea and spot creatures like corals, octopus, fish, and nudibranchs in the water on a snorkelling trip.
 Diving is also possible for deeper explorations.
-(Do note that there can be strong and dangerous currents in the narrow channel between the islands.)
 Pack a picnic for a delightful al fresco lunch, though do be wary of the cheeky macaques that live on the larger of the two islands.
 Take a guided walk to learn more about the biodiversity on the islands.

 Why it’s awesome: The Peranakan Museum is the perfect place for anyone interesting in knowing more about the Peranakan people of Singapore.
 Peranakan is the name given to people born in the Straits with mixed parentage.
 The fine museum takes an in-depth look at Straits Chinese and it has a large collection of Peranakan items, many of which feature dazzling designs.
 There’s everything from clothing, jewellery, and textiles to ceramics, household furnishings, and ornaments.
 The three-level museum is in an old school, and the layout was designed to be like a traditional Straits home.